Basic Page Sidebar Menu Penn GSC

 If you are unsure of your eligibility or would like more information about 3MT, please contact email@example.com.

-- Research Communications Workshops offered by Penn Libraries and the Graduate Student Center will occur between October 1-November 5, 2021.
+Research Communications Workshops offered by the Graduate Student Center will occur October - November, 2022 and January - February, 2023.
 See our Events page for details.

-- Student videos submitted by the deadline of December 5, 2021 at 11:59 p.m., EST are reviewed by a panel of faculty and staff for compliance with the eligibility requirements.
-Box login required.
+Student videos submitted by the deadline of February 24, 2023 at 11:59 p.m., EST are reviewed by a panel of staff for compliance with the eligibility requirements.

-- A live campus-wide competition between the finalists will be held on TBD.
+A campus-wide competition between the finalists will be held March 24, 2023.

-- On the basis of these presentations, four winners will be selected, three by the panel of judges and one “people’s choice” by audience members.
+On the basis of these presentations, winners will be selected by the panel of judges and a “people’s choice” by audience members.